TABLE OF CONTENTS

 A statement of opposition filed within the time limit leads to transfer to ordinary civil proceedings of the part of the order for payment procedure concerned by the statement of opposition.

 1.8 Effect of lack of statement of opposition

-If an order for payment is not challenged by a statement of opposition before the deadline, it will have the same effect as a final court judgment.
+If an order for payment is not challenged by a statement of opposition within the time limit, it will have the same effect as a final court judgment.

 1.8.1 What needs to be done in order to obtain an enforceable decision?

-If an order for payment is not challenged by a statement of opposition before the deadline, it will have the same effect as a final court judgment.
+If an order for payment is not challenged by a statement of opposition within the time limit, it will have the same effect as a final court judgment.
 Consequently, the civil law notary provides a copy of the order for payment with a clause giving it legal effect and has it served on the claimant.

 1.8.2 Is this decision final or is there still a possibility for the defendant to appeal against that decision?

-The decision is final; however, if the defendant had not received the order for payment and, for that reason, it was deemed delivered in accordance with the provisions of the law, the defendant may state his or her opposition within 15 days of service of the document implementing the decision.
+The decision is final; however, if the defendant fails to receive the order for payment and, for that reason, it is deemed to have been served under the law, the defendant may lodge a statement of opposition within 15 days of the service of the document implementing the decision.